xrdocs/cloud-scale-networking/_tutorials/netflow-ncs5500-test-results.md

 ![Picture3.jpg]({{site.baseurl}}/images/Picture3.jpg)

-Again, we will need to access some margin of error in the measurement of the last test.
+Again, we will need to accept some margin of error in the measurement of the last test.

 We can see a progression in the CPU utilization, up to a plateau when we reach the shaper.
 After this value, even if we sample more aggressively, we are not pushing more sampled packets to the LC CPU.